-and decided to check it out.
+One morning, when the light was good for photography, I decided to find a local trail that I hadn't visited before.
 The Golden Spike Trail was created in 1965, by a group of kids working with the Oakland Probation department.
 There is a little monument to this on the trail.

 The trail is right next to a horse stable, and there are a few signs of horses you might just want to avoid.
 You'll smell the stables on parts of the Tate and Golden Spike trails.
 In addition, Golden Spike is near Redwood road, so you'll occasionally hear cars zoom by.
 However, there is a lot of beauty in this short hike.
 Graceful Bays and twisted, ancient Oaks are all over these trails.
 Nature can't paint a bad picture.

 Left on to Golden Spike Trail

 Bear Right on Golden Spike back to start